Fisting

 Fisting should feel slow, controlled, and responsive.

-Important principles:
+Key principles:

 The receiving person leads the pace

-The hand stays relaxed, fingers together, not clenched
+The hand stays relaxed; fingers together, not clenched

 Pressure is steady, not sudden

-Breathing together helps the body relax
+Breathing together helps the body soften

 Lube is reapplied often